|Safe Essential Oil Usage With

 Holistic Aromatherapy for Animals (2002,

 Findhorn Press).
-Kristenís book uses more
+Kristenís book used more

 up-to-date case studies and practical research over the last ten years.
-Like

 Kristen, I believe in a moderate practice of using aromatherapy with animals.

 The following is a compilation of my research.
 Youíll have to form your own

 opinion as to what is appropriate for you and your companion animals.

 wild dogs, wolves, cats and horses are sick they seek out certain plants to